mattheworiordan/ably-cli/README.md

 ```
 USAGE
-  $ ably rooms occupancy subscribe ROOMID [--json] [--pretty-json] [--host <value>] [--env <value>] [--control-host <value>]
+  $ ably rooms occupancy subscribe ROOMID [--json | --pretty-json] [-v] [--host <value>] [--env <value>] [--control-host
-    [--access-token <value>] [--api-key <value>] [--token <value>] [--client-id <value>]
+    <value>] [--access-token <value>] [--api-key <value>] [--token <value>] [--client-id <value>]

 ARGUMENTS
   ROOMID  Room ID to subscribe to occupancy for

 FLAGS
+  -v, --verbose               Output verbose logs
       --access-token=<value>  Overrides any configured access token used for the Control API
       --api-key=<value>       Overrides any configured API key used for the product APIs
       --client-id=<value>     Overrides any default client ID when using API authentication.
-Use "none" to explicitly set no
+Use "none" to explicitly
-                          client ID.
+                              set no client ID.
 Not applicable when using token authentication.
       --control-host=<value>  Override the host endpoint for the control API, which defaults to control.ably.net
       --env=<value>           Override the environment for all product API calls
       --host=<value>          Override the host endpoint for all product API calls
       --json                  Output in JSON format
       --pretty-json           Output in colorized JSON format
       --token=<value>         Authenticate using an Ably Token or JWT Token instead of an API key

 DESCRIPTION
   Subscribe to real-time occupancy metrics for a room